NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Share/data-repositories.md

 ## Well-Established Repositories for Data Deposition in Microbiology
 ---
 Below are listed well-established repositories in microbiology.
 For each repository, the FAIRsharing and re3data pages are linked.
 On the FAIRsharing page, you will find information such as which journals endorse the repository (under "Collections & Recommendations" and then "In Policies").
-On the re3data page, you will find information such as the above-mentioned criteria to select a trusted repoository.
+On the re3data page, you will find information such as the above-mentioned criteria to select a trusted repository.

 | Data type | Data repository | FAIRsharing | re3data |
 |---|---|---|---|